Taliaferro County Courthouse: Lewis F. Goodrich, J H Mckenzie & Son

 The updated Taliaferro County, Georgia Courthouse and Clock tower was designed on December 24, 1825, by architect Lewis F Goodrich of Augusta, Georgia and contractor J H Mckenzie & Son, it was built from 1901 to 1902 on the site of the first Taliaferro County Courthouse (1828) which had been demolished to make way for this new one.
 The building is the style of High Victorian Gothic, facing east with three story, bright red bricks.

-The three story red brick facility features corner towers with pyramidal and white ogee shaped roofs.
-One of the towers is a four-story clock tower with an octagonal shaped domed cupola.
+The three-story red brick facility features corner towers with pyramidal and white ogee-shaped roofs.
+One of the towers is a four-story clock tower with an octagonally shaped domed cupola.
 Elements of the building include a variety of window shapes and sizes, round, segmental and flat arches, and a granite white trim.
-Each of the four sides of the building features a central one story entry porch.
-Each porch has 6 steps leading to the entrance.
+Each of the four sides of the building features a central one-story entry porch.
+Each porch has six steps leading to the entrance.
 A small guardhouse is located on the southeast corner of the square.
 A confederate monument is located on the south lawn of the courthouse.
-The monument was place on April 26, 1898.
+The monument was placed on April 26, 1898.